So, we do not lose heart. Though our outer self is wasting away, our inner self is being renewed day by day.2 Corinthians 4:16

 This aging process causes me to see people that I admired growing up becoming disabled and disrespected, that is, until they pass.
 Then people get all weepy and “oh, what a marvelous talent they were.”
 And then later, they often are again disrespected.
 It’s tough.

 Hospitality has long been too uncomfortable, and now it’s unsafe and unfair to the welfare of society.
-“We shouldn’t bother my uncle” and “brother Jim from church needs his rest.”
+“We shouldn’t bother brother Jim from church, he needs his rest.”
 Somehow relationships became a casualty within Christ’s Bride.
 It’s tough.

 Paying bills, doing pills, buying groceries, shuttling Mom and Dad to doctor appointments, and such.
 For the devoted child, it’s tough